-- Color Threshold: This option lets you control the balance between keep and drop colors, based on the area you are working on.
-For example, you may want the Perfect Brush to be very precise and only paint away very similar colors, while at other times you want it to paint away a broad range of colors in the - tablet options can be found in the gear menu drop-down.
+• Color Threshold: This option lets you control the balance between keep and drop colors, based on the area you are working on.
+For example, you may want the Perfect Brush to be very precise and only paint away very similar tablet options can be found in the gear menu drop-down.